From 22 to 38 Engineers: How One Team 10x'd Output in 6 Months [Case Study]

 Change 2: Developer Leaderboards

-With complete data in hand, they turned on Warclick's leaderboard — the Clan Table.
-Every engineer could see their contributions ranked alongside their peers, across all work types: commits, reviews, PRs merged, and coding days.
+With complete data in hand, they turned on Warclick's leaderboard, the Clan Table.
+Every contributor could see their commits, reviews, PRs merged, and coding days ranked alongside their peers.

-The results in the first month were immediate.
+The results in the first month came quickly.
 Commit visibility increased 150%.
 Code review participation broadened — junior engineers who had never reviewed code before started volunteering because they wanted to climb the board.
 Knowledge sharing spiked as engineers asked top performers how they worked.

-But the most telling metric was retention.
-Over the six-month observation window, the team lost zero engineers.
+The most telling retention metric: over the six-month observation window, the team lost zero engineers.
 Historically, they'd expected 3–4 departures in that timeframe.

 The psychology behind why leaderboards drive retention and motivation.